Digital Learning (iPads)

 • connect safely with other learners around the globe

-Ultimately the College intends to provide access to a learning environment within which the iPad is just one resource amongst many, both traditional and modern, thereby replicating provision in the wider world of work which they will eventually enter.
+Ultimately the College intends to provide access to a learning environment within which the iPad is just one resource amongst many, both traditional and modern, thereby replicating provision in the wider world of work which students will eventually enter.
 Salesian College intends to become an expert provider of this increasingly standard feature of Independent Education.